This post may contain affiliate links, view our disclosure policy.

 33 Things to Do in Washington DC With Kids

-Dig into 33 fun things to do in Washington DC with kids to fill your trip with lasting memories – and learn a whole lot along the way.
+Dig into 33 fun things to do in Washington DC with kids to fill your trip with lasting memories!

 1. Tour the White House